BioinfoMachineLearning/MULTICOM_qa/README.md

 # MULTICOM_qa
-Evaluate the quality of protein multimer structure models.
+Estimate (predict) the quality of protein multimer structure models.
 It uses the pairwise similarity between structural models and a deep learning-based interface contact probability score to predict the quality of the models.
 It was ranked first in predicting the global accuracy of strucural models of protein multimers/assemblies/complexes in the 15th Critical Assessment of Techniques for Protein Structure Prediction (CASP15) in 2022 (see the SCORE ranking at https://predictioncenter.org/casp15/zscores_EMA.cgi).

 # Usage: